Prince William appears in public for first time since royal photo row erupted

 Despite calls for the original to be published, Kensington Palace said it would not be reissuing the unedited photograph of Kate and her children.

-The Palace faced growing pressure over the debacle with the controversy branded damaging to the public’s trust of the royal family.
+The Palace faced growing pressure over the debacle, with the controversy branded “damaging” to the public’s trust in the royal family.

 Kensington Palace confirmed the Princess of Wales left Windsor in a car with the Prince of Wales as William was driven to the Commonwealth Day service in London.